 - a.
 Important information published by the LA applies to some aspects of school admissions.
 If you are considering applying for a place at the School you are advised to refer to your home LA's website. - b.
-If you have any questions in relation to these admission arrangements please contact the School office admin@westashton.wilts.sch.uk or on 01225 754354 - c.
+If you have any questions in relation to these admission arrangements please contact the School office [insert relevant contact details]. - c.
 The School will handle all personal data in accordance with the requirements of the Data Protection Act 2018.